hakhakobian/regallery/readme.txt

 * **Mosaic view:** Create visually appealing galleries with images arranged in a beautiful mosaic pattern.
 * **Masonry view:** Show your images in a dynamic masonry layout that adjusts seamlessly to different screen sizes.
 * **Justified view:** Arrange your images in clean, horizontal rows of equal height, adjusting widths automatically to maintain alignment.
-* **Slideshow view:** Display your images beautifully with smooth transitions, customizable settings, and full-screen mode.
+* **Slider view:** Display your images beautifully with smooth transitions, customizable settings, and full-screen mode.
 * **Cube view:** A 3D photo gallery with an interactive, rotating cube design.
 Great for displaying images in a unique way.
 * **Carousel view:** Show multiple images in a horizontal scroll, perfect for displaying related photos in a compact space.
 * **Cards view:** Each item is placed in a distinct card, making it easy for users to scan through various media at a glance.